'No More Deaths' Volunteers Face Possible Jail Time For Aiding Migrants

 "I would not be able to do this journey," Orlowski said.
 "It is impossible in the summertime to carry enough water."

-But now law enforcement is cracking down on these volunteers
+But now law enforcement is cracking down on these volunteers.

 "I think they mean well," said Art Del Cueto, vice president of the National Border Patrol Council, the union that represents Border Patrol agents.